AfterShip/phone/README.md

 // skipping mobile prefix checking
 ```

-With `validateMobilePrefix` set to `false, the initial digit checking logic will be disabled completely, even you enter a phone number start with a non-exist digit:
+With `validateMobilePrefix` set to `false`, the initial digit checking logic will be disabled completely, even you enter a phone number start with a non-exist digit:

 ```javascript
 phone('+(852) 0356-4902', {validateMobilePrefix: false});